 perast montenegro

-St. Nicholas Church and the bell tower, which can be seen from everywhere
+St. Nicholas Church and its bell tower—visible from anywhere in town.

 Author rating: